oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/ReferenceDesigns/gunzip/README.md

 #### Huffman Decoder
 The Huffman decoder streams in DEFLATE compressed blocks, a byte at a time, and streams out either literals (8-bit characters) or {length, distance} pairs.
 The Huffman decoder is not byte-aligned; it decodes the input stream bits at a time.
 To do this efficiently, the decoder uses the `ByteBitStream` class, which streams in bytes at a time but gives the decoder access to all of the bits in parallel.
 This design takes advantage of the fact that the DEFLATE format limits code lengths to at most 15 bits.

 The structure of the Huffman decoder is shown in the image below.
-The decoder examines the next 15 bits in the bit stream and checks for matches of length 1-15 in parallel to create a 15-bit *valid bitmap*, where a 1 at bit `i` indicates that the code of length `i` matches a code in the Huffman table.
+The decoder examines the next 15 bits in the bit stream and checks for matches in the Huffman table of lengths 1-15 in parallel to create a 15-bit *valid bitmap*, where a 1 at bit `i` indicates that the code of length `i` matches a code in the Huffman table.
 For example, a value of `0b000000000000101` would indicate that there is a match of length 1 and 3.

 To decode the next symbol, the decoder finds the *shortest* of the 15 matches that were computed in parallel.
 To do so, it performs a `CTZ` (**c**ount **t**railing **z**eros) operation on the valid bitmap and adds one to it, which is equivalent to finding the shortest match length.
-Once the shortest match length is found, the bit stream is shifted by that many bits, the symbol for that match is looked up, and the process repeats.
+Once the shortest match length is found, the bit stream is shifted by that many bits, the symbol for that match is determined from the Huffman table, and the process repeats.
 If the decoded symbol is a literal, then the literal is written to the output.
 If the decoded symbol is a length, then no output is generated in this iteration; the length is saved and the next iteration of the loop decodes the distance and generates the {length, distance} pair output.

 <img src="huffman_decoder.png" alt="huffman_decoder" width="700"/>